- High West A Midwinter Nights DramHigh West A Midwinter Nights Dram

 - Conn Valley Right BankConn Valley Right Bank

 Inspired by the Merlot-based blends of Bordeaux’s Right Bank, this classy red “has been a winner since its debut release and it continues to be one of Napa Valley’s most interesting wines.”
 (Robert Parker) It’s made by one of Napa’s most significant winemakers, Todd Anderson, whose commitment to the very highest quality cannot be questioned.
 A wine of this pedigree is rarely seen at such a fantastic discount and certainly will not last.
 Composed of 60% Merlot and 40% Cabernet Franc, the inky/purple-hued wine exhibits a celestial bouquet of blue and black fruits interwoven with notions of camphor, spice, subtle smoke, and incense.
 Full-bodied, powerful, youthful, and ageworthy, it should drink well for three decades.
 On the palate, mocha, chocolate, espresso and ripe raspberries.
 Lots of layers with sweet integrated tannins, great texture, again black fruit with crushed rocks and silky finish.
 The finish is long and lingering aftertaste that lasts several minutes. $44.98

 Welcome to the home of Giles Wine & Spirits!

-Giles Wine & Spirits is your one stop shop for the finest wine, beer and liquor selection in Arlington, Medford or Woburn, MA.
+Giles Wine & Spirits is your one stop shop for the finest wine, beer and liquor selection in Medford or Woburn, MA.
 On our website, you can explore our weekly specials, read our beer and wine tastings and explore our three locations.
 We strive to provide you with the best selection, prices and customer service around.
 If you haven’t stopped in yet, why not?
 Join us for one of our many wine, liquor or beer tastings by viewing our calendar.
-COMING SOON CUSTOMER DELIVERY.